Iranian support for the Houthis: Houthi promotion of Iranian interests in the region

 Some of Iran's regional interests and geopolitical objectives are served through its fostering of conflict and instability in Yemen, specifically along the border with Saudi Arabia, a long time adversary of Iran.
 Deployment of the Houthis along the border allows the crossing of terrorists into Saudi Arabia, and forces the Saudi Arabian military to focus on Yemen as opposed to Iran.
 By subsidising proxy warfare in the region Iran achieves its objective of threatening Saudi Arabia at a relatively low cost and minimal risk, but at a great expense for the Saudi military.
 Essentially, from that perspective, Iran is backing the Houthis to fight against a Saudi-led coalition of Gulf States whose aim is to maintain control of Yemen.
 Beginning in April 2015, the Houthis engaged in frequent assaults on Saudi Arabia, including ambushing of military convoys, overrunning small border forts, seizure and demolition of large Saudi facilities and partial occupation of depopulated towns, as well as multiple missile attacks involving short, medium and long range ballistic missiles.
-Additionally, Houthi controlled areas serve as a platform for an Iranian intelligence outpost and a covert weapons distribution network which would promote Iranian objectives in the Middle East and the Horn of Africa.
+Additionally, Houthi controlled areas serve as a platform for an Iranian intelligence outpost and a covert weapons distribution network which would promote Iranian military objectives in the Middle East and the Horn of Africa.
+The Houthis also use Iranian drones to attack its neighbor states.

-In return for the support they receive from Iran, the Houthis, as part of the "axis of resistance" seek to prevent western influence on the Middle East and to intimidate the regional countries which ally themselves with the US.
+In return for the support they receive from Iran, the Houthis, as part of the "axis of resistance" seek to prevent Western influence in the Middle East and to intimidate the regional countries which ally themselves with the US.
 Iran expert Mohammad Ayatollahi Tabaar from Foreign Affairs states that the Houthis assist Iran by posing a regional threat to Saudi Arabia and allowing Iran to evade the sanctions on its oil trade by protecting the Iranian vessels in the Red Sea.